 Getting the contract in order is also vital.
 Every employee has a right to a contract, and it should be in place and sorted as quickly as possible.
 When you’re drawing these contracts up, you should use employment law experts.
 That way, you will avoid loopholes or problems that could lead to law disputes later on.
 They can be very expensive for a company to deal with.

 If someone has a complaint in the office, it’s important to take it seriously.
 This is important from the point of view of you wanting a harmonious and productive workforce.
 But it’s also important from a legal point of view.
 So, if someone complains about bullying in the workplace, this is up to you to deal with.

 It’s the legal responsibility of the employer to provide a safe working environment for everyone.
 In the same way, it’s important for employees to be investigated for misconduct to be given a fair investigation.

 3. Making Contract Changes Without Employee Consent

 As mentioned above, every employee is entitled to a contract that outlines their pay, conditions, and other variables.
 A verbal agreement alone is not good enough.
 Once those terms and conditions are set in place, they can’t simply be changed on a whim.
 The contract is binding when both parties sign it.
 And it’s up to the employer to take it upon themselves to change the terms.

 Even if you write into the contract that it’s subject to changes, that doesn’t mean you can just make changes without the employee’s consent.
 What happens if you do this is the employee will file a breach of contract claim against the company, and that can be damaging.

-These are all things that you should be aware.
-It’s also against the law to refuse to employee a woman who is pregnant or to ask someone about whether they plan to have children.
+These are all things that you should be aware of.
+It’s also against the law to refuse to employ a woman who is pregnant or to ask someone about whether they plan to have children.
 These kinds of issues are still common among many employers, but that doesn’t make them alright.